S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Adopt The Seven Principles (…)

--   align collaboration with the Seven Principles
+**Align collaboration with the Seven Principles.**

--   adopting the Seven Principles reduces the number of explicit agreements required, and guides adaptation of S3 patterns to suit the organization's context
+Adopting the Seven Principles reduces the number of explicit agreements required, and guides adaptation of S3 patterns to suit the organization's context.

--   an organization's values need to embrace the Seven Principles
+An organization's values need to embrace the Seven Principles.

 ---